mjfactor/what-is-your-next-ai-slop-project/README.md

-# AI-Powered Project Creator
+# AI-Powered Project Planner

-A cutting-edge AI-powered project creator that enables developers to visually design, configure, and generate complete project structures through an intuitive node-based interface.
+A cutting-edge AI-powered project planner that enables developers to visually design, configure, and generate complete project structures through an intuitive node-based interface.
 Built with modern web technologies and AI integration for an exceptional development experience.

 ## ✨ Features